Ohio State vs. No. 12 UNC: TV info, stats, scouting Buckeyes, comparisons and notes

 — Ohio State, picked ninth in the 18-team Big Ten, is 82–66 all-time against current ACC members after beating Notre Dame 64–63 on Nov.
 16 but losing 67–66 at Pittsburgh on Nov.
 28. Those are two of the Buckeyes’ three one-point games.
 They beat West Virginia 89–88 in double overtime on Saturday.

-— Bruce Thornton hit a short game-winning jumper with three seconds left Saturday in the Buckeyes’ win over West Virginia in Cleveland.
+— Thornton hit a short game-winning jumper with three seconds left Saturday in the Buckeyes’ win over West Virginia in Cleveland.
 Thornton finished with 23 points while freshman Amare Bynum scored a season-high 17 points.

 — Thornton and Caleb Wilson will both play in their hometown.
 Thornton is from nearby Fairburn, Ga.